Smartphones try fashion makeovers to stand out from pack

 SAN FRANCISCO Bright colors, funky textures and personalization are coming to a smartphone near you as mobile phone makers turn to fashion to buoy sales in a crowded market.

-Apple Inc (AAPL.O) and Google Inc's (GOOG.O) Motorola are among those trying to score style points as game-changing technological innovation becomes harder to achieve in the maturing business.
+Apple Inc and Google Inc's Motorola are among those trying to score style points as game-changing technological innovation becomes harder to achieve in the maturing business.

 Time to bring out the paintbrush.